raduzaharia-medium/web-components-apps/README.md

 ## News

-The News application is an RSS reader which offers to load RSS feeds and store the articles in HTML local storage, showing them on a graphical list and details panel.
+The News application is an RSS reader which offers to load an `opml` file with RSS feeds and store the articles in HTML local storage, showing them on a graphical list and details panel.
 It marks the read articles when they are opened and loads new articles when pressing the synchronization button.
+In order to load the articles for an RSS feed, the feed needs to have CORS access allowed.
+This is controlled by the feed provider, so in the absence of a backend we can only rely on feed URLS with CORS access.

 ## Roadmap and currently available applications